9.1 Risks Posed by People with Convictions Against Children

 - The offender’s attitude to the offence.

 The Sex Offenders Act 1997 introduced the requirement for people convicted of certain sex offences to register with the Police.
 All such people are subject to the MAPPA (Multi-Agency Public Protection Arrangements) process.
+Further guidance can be sought in the Home Office Guidance on Part 2 of the Sexual Offences Act 2003, dated November 2022 and the College of Policing Authorised Professional Practice on the Managing sexual offenders and violent offenders.

 The MAPPA process necessarily dovetails into these procedures.
 It is designed to support these procedures; however it should not hinder or delay the application of necessary protective action where required in specific cases.